-- This policy should be read in conjunction with the Behaviour Policy, which is available on the school website and can be requested from the school office - The policy is supported by our Student-Friendly Anti-Bullying Policy
+This policy should be read in conjunction with the Behaviour Policy, which is available on the school website and can be requested from the school office

-4. Definitions of Student Bullying:
+4. Definitions of Student Bullying

 Bullying is unwanted, harmful behaviour (physical and/or emotional) among school-aged children that involves a real or perceived power imbalance.

 The behaviour is repeated, or has the potential to be repeated, over time.
 Bullying can be deliberate or unintentional, on the part of the bully.
 It may be perpetrated by individuals or by groups of pupils.